landonjsmith/DitherSpace/README.md

 # DitherSpace

-**DitherSpace** is an open-source clone of the original cyberspace.online dither algorithm.
+**DitherSpace** is an open-source vanilla JS port of the original cyberspace.online dither algorithm.
 It provides real-time, GPU-accelerated dithering using an 8×8 Bayer matrix, grayscale quantization, adjustable pixelation, and customizable color mapping.
 Original Vue-Bayer algorithm courtesy of @unremarkablegarden on GitHub.
 Translated to vanilla JavaScript by Landon J. Smith